 They also have very practical advantages.
 They provide wide, clear span areas without large supporting members.
-Foundation requirements are comparatively low; simple footings for the mast or masts and solid anchorages for cable connections at perimeter points.
+Foundation requirements range from simple footings for the mast or masts and solid anchorages for cable connections at perimeter points where significant uplift or horizontal loads may be present.